zackbouz1/trainning-hangout/README.md

 |You can link a pull request or branch to an issue to show that a fix is in progress and to automatically close the issue when the pull request or branch is merged.|
 |---|

-#### 123. What is the effect of adding a line Closes #11 to the pull request's description?
+#### 123. What is the effect of adding a line "Closes #11" to the pull request's description?
   - [ ] That PR will be automatically merged on the 11th of that month
   - [ ] Once that PR is merged, the #11th branch will be deleted automatically
   - [ ] That PR will automaticallyl merge once issue #11 is closed